-At 0.86, Turing House's summer 2022 GCSE P8 score was the highest amongst schools in the London Borough of Richmond upon Thames area, and this is in spite of the school having struggled through COVID-19 lockdowns on a split site with two challenging buildings.
-The first set of A Level results for Turing House in summer 2022 were also strong with 35% of students obtaining A\/A and 87% of students achieving A\-C.
+At 0.52, Turing House's summer 2023 GCSE P8 score was amongst the highest in the London Borough of Richmond upon Thames area, and this is in spite of the school having struggled through COVID-19 lockdowns on a split site with challenging temporary buildings.89% of Turing House's students sitting their GCSEs in 2023 obtained a grade of 9 to 4 in English and Mathematics, compared to a local authority average of 80%.
+THS increased their year 12 admissions by 23% this year.
+At A-Level 72% of entries were A\ to C, with 22% of students obtaining A\ or A.